Manimegalai-YK/SQL_retail_sales_p1-/README.md

 ###Data Analysis & business key problems and Answers###

---1.**write a Sql query to retrieve all columns for sales made on '2022-11-05'**;
+1. **write a Sql query to retrieve all columns for sales made on '2022-11-05'**:
+'''sql
 select *
 from retail_sales
 where sale_date = '2022-11-05';

-2.**write a sql to retrieve all transactions where category is 'clothing'and the quantiy sold is more then 10 in the month for Nov-2022**:
+2. **write a sql to retrieve all transactions where category is 'clothing'and the quantiy sold is more then 10 in the month for Nov-2022**:
+'''sql
 select
       *
 from retail_sales